giblerw/WeatherFinder/README.md

 In the project directory:

-- $ yarn or $ npm -i
+- $yarn or $npm -i

-- then, yarn start or npm start.
+- --> then, yarn start or npm start.

+### To test the app

+In the project directory:

+- If it is your first time running the app, first: $yarn or $npm -i.
+- --> then: $yarn test or $npm run test.

 ### Stack
 - React